 So if you’re cleaning your cat’s litter box and notice their poop looks more soft and runny than usual, don’t just brush it off.
 Abnormalities in your cat’s poop can indicate a host of different health conditions, like diarrhea, constipation, and even more serious conditions like bleeding in the GI tract.
 Our cat stool guide will help you have a better understanding of what to look out for in your cat’s poop, so you know when to call a vet and seek medical attention.

 If you notice your cat’s poop looks differently, contact your vet as soon as possible.
 And if you don’t have the time to physically bring your cat to the vet, that’s where Dutch comes into play.
 Dutch.com provides vet telemedicine for pets, connecting pet owners with licensed veterinarians right from the comfort of their own home.
-Dutch-affiliated vets can help with everything from treating an itchy cat to helping with behavioral problems.

-All you have to do is sign up online, submit a questionnaire detailing your cat’s poop problems, and you’ll then be connected with a Dutch-afiiliated who will take a look at your response.
+All you have to do is sign up online, submit a questionnaire detailing your cat’s poop problems, and you’ll then be connected with a Dutch-affiliated who will take a look at your response.
 They’ll determine if/what treatment is necessary, and if so, prescribe it to you.
 The best part about Dutch?
 You’ll get your prescription delivered right to your door within 7 days.

 With Dutch, going to the vet has never been easier.
 We bring the user to the vet and the vet to the pharmacy, so you can aid your kitty back to health as quickly as possible.